Spilje Bay - Operation Healing 11

 Lance Corporal Ernest Zeno Rosenstein, No. 2 Commando

-Gunner Nelson David Richardson - Royal Artillery attached to Raiding Support Regiment.
+Gunner Nelson David Richardson - Royal Artillery attached to the Raiding Support Regiment.

 Bari Cemetery, Italy